chadhorne/chadhorne.github.io/about.md

 # Hey, I'm Chad

-I'm a programmer and data engineer.
-I work for Watco Companies where I build data integration pipelines for analytics.
+I build data integration pipelines for analytics.
-I love organizing data for deriving insights and am experienced in ETL development, SQL performance tuning, and data warehousing.
+I love organizing data for deriving insights and have experience in ETL development, SQL performance tuning, and data warehousing.